prometheus-community/postgres_exporter/README.md

 ### Running as non-superuser

-To be able to collect metrics from pg_stat_activity and pg_stat_replication as non-superuser you have to create functions and views to do so.
+To be able to collect metrics from pg_stat_activity and pg_stat_replication as non-superuser you have to create views as a superuser, and assign permissions separately to those.
+In PostgreSQL, views run with the permissions of the user that created them so they can act as security barriers.

 ```sql
 CREATE USER postgres_exporter PASSWORD 'password';